fire2a/documentacion/docs/qgis-cookbook/README.md

 1. On QGIS MenuBar: Plugins > Manage and Install Plugins... > All
 2. Type the plugin name
 3. Click Install
-An example install is made at the end of [next section](#anchor)
+4. [For processing-toolbox type of plugins] Restart QGIS An example install is made at the end of [next section](#anchor)

 ### adding a custom plugin repo